When I as around twenty, and still working form my father, I used his truck after work to move furniture and make a few extra bucks.

 Eventually the woman appeared on foot just down below us and I walked down to meet her.
 Her car had stalled at the gas station just a few hundred yards away.
 I went back with her to see if I could get the car working.
 I found a loose battery cable and tightened the bolt and the car started.

 As we arrived back at the storage garage, my friend was in the back of a patrol car, talking with the officers from the inside of the nearly closed window.
-I was stunned of course.
+I was stunned of course, but not as much as he was.

 I got out of the woman’s car and asked the police what was up.